rzu1303/2D-Shooting-Game/README.md

 5. Make sure to configure the `config.py` file according to your preferences.

+## Technologies Used

+1. Python: Programming language used for the game logic.

+2. Pygame: Python library used for developing the game interface and handling graphics.

+3. Socket Programming: Used for implementing multiplayer functionality, enabling communication between clients and server.

+4. Threading: Utilized to manage concurrent execution of game logic and network operations.

+5. Queue: Used for handling input and data exchange between threads.

+6. pygame.locals: Provides constants and utilities for handling keyboard inputs and events.

 ## Video Demo

 Watch the gameplay in action on [YouTube](https://www.youtube.com/watch?v=Gq0HsdapQws).